-When multi-cloud is the new norm, CIOs need to take the lead of management, operating model, and governance to avoid data silos.Join us on 16 March for Cloud Live!
+Time for CIOs to take the lead of management, operating model, and governance to avoid data silos in a multi-cloud environment.Watch cloud livecast recording!

 Many organizations underestimate the complexity of maintaining and developing a multi-cloud environment.
 Now, there is a chance to make that work.
 But CIOs need to step up and take charge of the responsibility for cloud transformation as well as the multi-cloud platform.